earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/intro-2013-floods/2018-02-05-coflood-01-about-the-floods.md

 ---
 layout: single
 title: 'An Overview of the 2013 Colorado Floods'
-excerpt: "In this lesson you will learn about the causes and effects of floods as seen during the 2013 Colorado floods."
+excerpt: "Learn about what caused the 2013 floods in Colorado and also some of the impacts."
 authors: ['Leah Wasser', 'Lauren Herwehe']
-modified: 2018-07-27
+modified: 2018-08-07
 category: [courses]
 class-lesson: ['about-2013-floods']
 permalink: /courses/earth-analytics-python/python-open-science-toolbox/an-overview-of-the-floods/